|"A triple echo is the sound a shotgun blast makes when fired in the country."|

 |The Sergeant (Oliver Reed at his charming-menacing best) and his buddy Stanley (Gavin Richards) make a nuisance of themselves once they discover the remote farmhouse is occupied by a "married crumpet" and her sister|

-Michael Apted’s assured and nuanced The Triple Echo humanely explores a human reality...that long before there were terms like gender dysphoria or an understanding that assigned gender does not always conform to gender-identity, there has been an awareness that male-female / masculine-feminine are limited and inadequate qualifiers.
-That human beings are more complex than the simple roles they are assigned, and that there have always been individuals who felt a natural resistance to being what the world told them they must be.
+Michael Apted’s assured and nuanced The Triple Echo humanely explores a human reality...that long before there were terms like gender dysphoria, long before there was any understanding of assigned gender not always conforming to gender identity, there has been an unarticulated awareness that male-female / masculine-feminine are limited and inadequate qualifiers.
+That human beings are more complex than the simple roles they are assigned.
+And there have always been individuals who naturally resist being what the world tells them they must be.

 I don't know how it performed in the UK, but considering Glenda Jackson’s popularity at the time and the opportunity the film posed to see her reunited with Women in Love co-star Oliver Reed, it's (somewhat) surprising The Triple Echo struggled to find an audience in the US.
 Today it remains one of Jackson’s least-familiar, least-seen titles, failing—at least to my knowledge—to even get a VHS release.